-- b) Prior to final inspection of the last unit on Block D, the Applicant must complete: - The open space area including the following amenities, sitting areas, playground, and open grass lawn area identified on the Certified Site Plan north of Private Street C on Block D. - c) Prior to issuance of the 200th building permit, all hardscape amenities located in the central open space area to the northeast of the intersection of Private Street A and Private Street D on Block F must be completed.
-These amenities include the community building, covered patio with stamped concrete, playground, benches, and sidewalks. - d) Prior to issuance of the 275th building permit, all open spaces and amenity areas located in the central open space area to the northeast of the intersection of Private Street A and Private Street D on Block F must be completed.
-These include open grass area lawn and other landscaping. - e) Prior to issuance of the final inspection, all remaining amenity and open spaces on the Subject Property must be completed.
+- a) Prior to final inspection of the last unit on Block D, the Applicant must complete: The open space area including the sitting areas, playground, and open grass lawn area identified on the Certified Site Plan north of Private Street C on Block D. - b) Prior to issuance of the 200th building permit, all hardscape amenities located in the central open space area to the northeast of the intersection of Private Street A and Private Street D on Block F must be completed.
+These amenities include the community building, covered patio with stamped concrete, playground, benches, and sidewalks. - c) Prior to issuance of the 275th building permit, all open spaces and amenity areas located in the central open space area to the northeast of the intersection of Private Street A and Private Street D on Block F must be completed.
+These include open grass area lawn and other landscaping. - d) Prior to final inspection of the 364th unit, all remaining amenity and open spaces on the Subject Property must be completed.